98.7f To C

 Q: Is it always necessary to round the result of the conversion?

 A: The level of precision required depends on the application.
-In many situations, rounding to one decimal place is sufficient.
+Now, in many situations, rounding to one decimal place is sufficient.
 In scientific contexts, more significant figures may be necessary.

 Q: How can I perform this conversion quickly without a calculator?